 Vary the shapes and sizes, and look at how the light falls and where the shadows lie.
 Only new fresh leaves are perfect.

 Drawing older leaves are more interesting.
 Notice the holes, tears, and blights.
 Add the seeds, nuts, and cones.
-Add a few insects, or webs.
+Add a few insects or webs.

 Experiment with falling leaves and simplify the shapes.
 The possibilities are endless.